NicoleContinelli/SOFIA_Python/README.md

 # SOFIA_Python
-This repository includes the traduction of C++ to Python library (Driver motors and Sensor)
+This repository includes the traduction of C++ to Python library (Driver motors and IMU Sensor)